BasicWolf/archived-kaylee/doc/src/clientapi.rst

    Invokes asynchronous GET request.

-   :param url: request URL
+   :param url: Request URL.
-   :param data: JavaScript object which is transformed to a query string
+   :param data: JavaScript object which is transformed to a query string.
-   :param success: callback invoked in case of successful request
+   :param success: The callback invoked in case of successful request.
-   :param fail: callback invoked in of request failure
+   :param fail: The callback invoked in of request failure.

    Simple usage case example::